alcionai/corso/website/docs/support/known-issues.md

   (via the Graph API), the link shares restored in that item will not be inheritable by children

-* Link shares with password protection cannot be restored
+* Link shares with password protection can't be restored